fiskaltrust/release-notes/documentation/sprint-80.md

 ## product description de

-### Neu: Onboarding für Kassenhersteller
+### new: Onboarding for Poscreators

-### Neu: fiskaltrust Business Modell für Deutschland
+### new: fiskaltrust business model for germany

-Präsentation des fiskaltrust Business Modells in Deutschland zum besseren Verständnis des Angebotes an unterschiedliche Kundensegmente sowie der Rollen von Partnern von fiskaltrust.
+Presentation of the fiskaltrust business model for the german market for a better understanding of our offer to our customers, roles & partnerships.

-### update: Rechtlichen Grundlagen
+### update: legal basis

 https://github.com/fiskaltrust/productdescription-de-doc/blob/master/product-service-description/DE-rechtliche-grundlagen.md

-### Allgemein
+### General

-- Verbesserung der Beschreibung von Zielen und Inhalten der einzelnen Dokumentations-Repositories um Kunden die Verwendung der Dokumentationen zu erleichtern
+- improvement of description of goals and content of the different documentation repositories to enhance the usability of our documentation for our customers
-- kleinere Änderungen und Verbesserungen.
+- smaller changes & improvements

 ## FAQ

-### neu: Konfiguration einer (gebrauchten) TSE bei fiskaltrust
+### new: configuration of a (used) TSE at fiskaltrust

-Wir haben die FAQ um eine how-to Anleitung ergänzt, wie man seine eigene TSE zu fiskaktrust mitbringt und konfiguriert: https://github.com/fiskaltrust/faq/blob/master/qna/DE-bring-your-own-tse.md
+we added a howto guide for bringing and configuring an own TSE to fiskaltrust: https://github.com/fiskaltrust/faq/blob/master/qna/DE-bring-your-own-tse.md

-### update: Nichtbeanstandungsregelung
+### update: "Nichtbeanstandungsregelung"

-Wir haben die aktuell gültige Nichtbeanstandungsregelung der KassenSichV um eine Übersicht über die regionalen Ergänzungen erweitert: https://github.com/fiskaltrust/faq/blob/master/qna/DE-Nichtbeanstandungsregelung.md
+we enhanced a current FAQ about the "Nichtbeanstandungsregelung der KassenSichV" with an overview about regional additions: https://github.com/fiskaltrust/faq/blob/master/qna/DE-Nichtbeanstandungsregelung.md